Trifko Grabež: Early life

 Trifko Grabež was born on in Pale, a small town in eastern Bosnia and Herzegovina.
 His father Đorđe Grabež was a Serbian Orthodox priest.
 At the age of seventeen, Grabež was expelled from school for striking one of his teachers.

-Grabež left home and moved to Belgrade, which was a part of the Kingdom of Serbia at the time.
+Grabež left home and moved to Belgrade, which was a part of the Kingdom of Serbia at the time where he became roommates with Gavrilo Princip.
 As well as continuing his education he joined the Black Hand secret society.
 For the next two years he spent most of his spare time with other nationalists who favoured a union between Bosnia and Herzegovina and Serbia.

 Black Hand

 Grabež, Ciganović and Princip in Kalemegdan Park, Belgrade, May 1914.

 When it was announced that Archduke Franz Ferdinand, the heir to the throne of Austro-Hungarian Empire, was going to visit Bosnia and Herzegovina in June 1914, Colonel Dragutin Dimitrijević, the chief of the Intelligence Department in the Serbian Army and head of the Black Hand, sent seven men, Grabež, Nedeljko Čabrinović, Vaso Čubrilović, Cvjetko Popović, Danilo Ilić, Muhamed Mehmedbašić and Gavrilo Princip to Sarajevo to assassinate him.

 Each man was given either a revolver or a bomb and a small vial of cyanide.
 They were instructed to commit suicide after Archduke Franz Ferdinand had been killed.
-It was important to Colonel Dimitrijević that the men did not have the opportunity to confess who had organised the assassination.

 Nikola Pašić, the prime minister of Serbia, heard about the plot and gave instructions for Grabež, Princip and Čabrinović to be arrested when they attempted to leave the country.
 However, his orders were not implemented and they managed to reach Bosnia and Herzegovina where they joined forces with fellow conspirators, Vaso and Veljko Čubrilović, Muhamed Mehmedbašić, Danilo Ilić and Cvijetko Popović.